VPNs on OpenWrt: WireGuard vs. IKEv2/IPSec vs. OpenVPN TAP mode

 I found no easy, simple way to really connect to your home like a local WiFi connection would.

-I will use Wireguard as my main protocol, and occasionally use OpenVPN in TAP mode when I want to use my WiFi's DHCP, DNS, NTP or when I want to send broadcasts on Layer 2, for example for avahi.
+I will use WireGuard as my main protocol, and occasionally use OpenVPN in TAP mode when I want to use my WiFi's DHCP, DNS, NTP or when I want to send broadcasts on Layer 2, for example for avahi.